 Figure S.3- HO decision caused by power consumption comparison

 Figure S.3 shows the HO decision to reduce power consumption of the MN.
-The SRCF of the MN ask power consumption of each link interface through Link_Get_Parameters.request with new LINK_PARAM_GEN value, which is 5, and thus the source link interface and the target link interface answers its average power consumption through Link_Get_Parameters.confirm.
-Afterwards, the SRCF of the MN decides to perform handover through Link_IF_PreReg_Ready.request, and then the target link interface responds with Link_IF_PreReg_Ready.confirm.
+The SR-MIHF of the MN ask power consumption of each link interface through Link_Get_Parameters.request with new LINK_PARAM_GEN value, which is 5, and thus the source link interface and the target link interface answers its average power consumption through Link_Get_Parameters.confirm.
+Afterwards, the SR-MIHF of the MN decides to perform handover through Link_IF_PreReg_Ready.request, and then the target link interface responds with Link_IF_PreReg_Ready.confirm.